mdn/content/files/en-us/mozilla/add-ons/webextensions/api/devtools/index.md

 {{AddonSidebar}}

 Enables extensions to interact with the browser's {{Glossary("Developer Tools")}}.
-You can use this API to create Developer Tools pages, interact with the window that is being inspected, inspect the page network usage.
+You use this API to create Developer Tools pages, interact with the window that is being inspected, inspect the page network usage.

-To use this API you need to have the `"devtools"` [API permission](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions#api_permissions) specified in your [manifest.json](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json) file.
-This permission can not be optional.
+To use this API you must request `"devtools"` in the [`permissions`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/permissions) or [`optional_permissions`](/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/optional_permissions) manifest key.

 ## Properties